These cheesy hot tuna sandwiches are delicious and the perfect thing for a family get-together or to serve during the big game.

-Pretty simple ingredients go into the burgers:
+Simple ingredients go into the sandwiches

 Chopped onion…..dill pickles….green olives….hard boiled eggs…..sweet relish…..canned tuna…..and American cheese, (the original recipe called for Velveeta cheese, but we’re all grown up now).
 All this and a little Miracle Whip to hold it all together.
 By the way, Mary Jo once made these using mayonnaise instead of Miracle Whip and we both agreed that the taste was just not the same.
 Miracle Whip salad dressing has got to be used to make these.

 It’s actually fun to put the sandwiches together when the crowd is at your house.
 Give each person an assignment to chop a vegetable or to make sure the aluminum foil is all ready to go.
 Have one person open the buns, another filling the buns and another wrapping the foil to get them ready for the oven.